 Save Time – The higher education industry is a multi-million dollar industry, and there is no one guidebook for navigating through the process.
 You can spend countless hours figuring it out independently or invest in a coach to walk you and your teen through the process.

 Peace of Mind – Most teens are wired to resist advice from their parents.
 I know my kids are, at times.
 There are arguments, eye-rolling, and doors slamming when you try to talk to them about their future.
-All the teens I work with say it’s so nice to talk and work with someone else to help them figure out their future.
-One of my recent teen clients said, “you have taught me a process that I can use the rest of my life in making career decisions.”
+All the teens I work with say it’s nice to talk and work with someone else to help them figure out their future.
+One of my recent teen clients said, “you have taught me a process that I can use for the rest of my life in making career decisions.”